How to Grow a Wildflower Meadow

 Wildflower seed is best sown about one week before vegetable gardens are planted in your area.
 In cold climates, with killing frost, spring planting is most common – after all danger of frost is past.
 You may also plant in summer (up until two months before frost), but summer planting will usually require more watering.
 The most important thing to remember is that it’s usually best to plant at a time of year in your area when the soil is warm and rains will promote germination.

 Prepare your soil by hand or by rototilling.
 Till only as deep as necessary to remove old roots.
 If you feel that tilling is not sufficient to remove unwanted grass and weeds from your planned meadow area, there are several other methods you can use.
 Your choice will depend on several factors: attitudes regarding herbicides; time; expense; and size of your site.
 Method One involves early site preparation three weeks prior to sowing.
 Tilling is followed by repeated cultivation throughout the period.
 This provides the opportunity to eliminate the early germinating annual weeds.
 Method Two involves early soil preparation six weeks in advance of sowing.
 The first three weeks after tilling, the weeds are allowed to grow abundantly – even encouraged with additional watering.
-At the end of this time a herbicide such as Roundup is applied – following directions carefully.
-Three more weeks pass during which weeds die, are raked away, and chemicals have time to wash from the soil.
-We have tested this method also and found it successful in eradicating both annual and persistent perennial weeds.
+At the end of this time a herbicide is applied – following directions carefully.
+Once the weeds have died down, plant the wildflowers.
+The less you disturb the soil at planting the better to prevent stirring up new weed seeds.
 If you have an extreme weed problem this might be the method for you.
 Method Three involves more advance planning, but requires no chemicals.
 Till in the late summer or early fall the year before planting.
 You may allow the soil to “lie fallow” or plant a cover crop after tilling.
 (A cover crop may be important if your site is on a slope.)
 A “green manure” cover crop such as buckwheat or annual rye grass will hold the soil until spring, help add beneficial organic matter and help snuff out germinating weeds.
 In the spring, light cultivation will be needed to loosen the soil and turn under all existing growth just prior to planting.